gavz/lucasg.github.io/_posts/2017-08-24-Writing-a-dash-docset.md

 In my case, the Powershell Modules documentation is public and reside here : [https://github.com/PowerShell/PowerShell-Docs](https://github.com/PowerShell/PowerShell-Docs).
 However the documentation is written in a markup langage suited for [DocFx](https://dotnet.github.io/docfx/), Dotnet documentation generator.
 DocFx is not dash-compatible yet, so the first option is out.

-Theorically, I could have tried to generate the html documentation using `DocFx` and converting it in a docset using `dashing`, but that would have implied to use two tools I don't have experience in and the resulting docset is difficult to debug (as you will see further below) if anything went wrong somewhere.
+Theoretically, I could have tried to generate the html documentation using `DocFx` and converting it in a docset using `dashing`, but that would have implied to use two tools I don't have any experience in and the resulting docset can be difficult to debug (as you will see further below) if anything went wrong somewhere.
 If the Microsoft Azure people want to do it this way, they are more than welcome.
 So out with the second option.

 Third option it is, then.

-Forrtunately, as I said previously, the Powershell modules doc website is well structured and provide a json file describing the table of contents : [https://docs.microsoft.com/en-us/powershell/module/powershell-6/toc.json?view=powershell-6](https://docs.microsoft.com/en-us/powershell/module/powershell-6/toc.json?view=powershell-6) (you change the powershell version number for previous major versions).
+Fortunately, as I said previously, the Powershell modules doc website is well structured and provide a json file describing the table of contents : [https://docs.microsoft.com/en-us/powershell/module/psdocs/toc.json?view=powershell-6](https://docs.microsoft.com/en-us/powershell/module/psdocs/toc.json?view=powershell-6) (you change the powershell version number for previous major versions).
 The `toc.json` is basically the sitemap and list all the modules and cmdlets for a given Powershell version.

 Python `urllib` and `requests` are really life savers in those situations :